Sage/ez-streams/README.md

 EZ streams come in two flavors: _readers_ and _writers_.
 You pull data from _readers_ and you push data into _writers_.

-The data that you push or pull may be anything: buffers and string chunks of course, but also simple values like numbers or Booleans, JavaScript objects, nulls, ...
+The data that you push or pull may be anything: buffers and strings of course, but also simple values like numbers or Booleans, JavaScript objects, nulls, ...
 There is only one value which has a special meaning: `undefined`.
 Reading `undefined` means that you have reached the end of a reader stream.
 Writing `undefined` signals that you want to end a writer stream.

 EZ streams are implemented with streamline.js.
 The examples and API descriptions below use the streamline.js syntax because this is more concise but the `ez-streams` package can also be used directly with callback code.
 Just mentally replace every `_` by a callback.